-- Retirony: Linlin and the other orphans were going to be her last deal before she finally decided to wash her hands of the slave trade, but she and the other orphans disappeared under... mysterious circumstances on Linlin's sixth birthday.
+- Retirony: Linlin and the other orphans would be Carmel's last deal before she finally decides to wash her hands of the slave trade, but she and the other orphans disappear under...mysterious circumstances on Linlin's sixth birthday.

 - Soul Power: It's all but outright stated that she was the previous user of the Soul-Soul Fruit when she manifested her own soul into a raging fire and turned it into a docile, sentient creature almost identical to Big Mom's Prometheus.
 Not long after Linlin (presumably) ate her, the former also gained the ability.

 - Spell My Name with an "S": There was originally some confusion over whether it was "Carmel" or "Caramel".
 Translators eventually confirmed that it's Carmel, but don't be surprised if you see her referred to as "Caramel" here and there.

 - Superhuman Trafficking: Her real job.
 One of her notable scores was Vice Admiral John Giant, the first Giant Marine soldier.
 Charlotte Linlin was supposed to be her retirement plan.